deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 | In order to view the imported dashboard, log into `Superset <http://localhost:8088/>`_ using your username and password (which are both `superset` by default and can be configured via `.env_file`).
 | The dashboard will then be available in the **Dashboards** section of the Superset UI under the name of **DFF stats**.
-| The dashboard has four sections, each one of them containing different kind of data.
+| The dashboard is split into four sections based on the types of charts and on the chart topic.

 *  The **Overview** section summarizes the information about user interaction with your script.
 And displays a weighted graph of transitions from one node to another.
 The data is also shown in the form of a table for better introspection capabilities.